An Introduction to a Web Application Firewall or WAF

 The negative model is easier to implement but you’ll never be quite sure that you’ve addressed everything.
 You’ll also end up with a long list of negative signatures to block that has to be maintained.
 The negative security model approach initially allows all traffic to come through, although as additional restrictions are implemented, security improves.
 This method can save time for departments that consistently make new network changes, so the network does not continue to be blocked.

-For more on the application of positive security, check out our Application Delivery How-To Videos or watch the Global Server Load Balancing How To Video here:
+For more on the actual implementation of web application firewall, check out our Application Delivery How-To Videos or watch positive security in WAF How To Video here:

 WAFs follow rules or policies customized to specific vulnerabilities.
 Creating the rules on a traditional WAF can be complex and require expert administration.
 The Open Web Application Security Project (OWASP) maintains a list of the top web application security flaws for WAF policies to address.